 You will also be required to provide a contact from your study abroad office who will verify that you have gained (or are working to gain) approval to study away from your school.
 Please be sure to enter the correct contact, such as the study abroad director or advisor you have been working with.

-Finally, to complete your application and once your most current classes (SP17) are recorded on your transcript, please request an official copy of your transcript be sent to the AIT North American Co-Directors office: AIT - NACD, Attn: Jody Orrison, PO Box 1244, Claremont, CA 91711.
-(Pleasure ensure that the transcript is postmarked no later than the application deadline.)
+Finally, to complete your application and once your most current classes (F18) are recorded on your transcript, please request an official copy of your transcript be sent to the AIT North American Co-Directors office: AIT - NACD, Attn: Jody Orrison, PO Box 1244, Claremont, CA 91711.
+(Please ensure that the transcript is postmarked no later than the application deadline.)

 (Official "pdf" copies of transcripts may be sent directly from an applicants’ school registrar, study abroad office, or on-line retrieval system to jorrison [uhlztasp] ait-budapest [shzpokiz] com.
 They will not be accepted if sent from applicants.)

-The online application deadline for the 2018 Spring Semester is October 15, 2017 (in your school's timezone).
-All supporting documents must be received within 10 days of the deadline.
+The online application submission deadline for the 2019 Fall Semester is by midnight, Marc 15, 2019 (in your school's timezone).
+All supporting documents must then be received within 10 days of the submission deadline.